 - Discipline problems including selfishness, defiance, unstable behaviour, recklessness, deceitfulness, violent behaviour and disruptive behaviour.

-According to the Office for National Statistics::
+According to the 2004 report from the Office for National Statistics:

 Possible risk factors